Ubports-ido/xiaomi_ido/README.md

-# Manifestation file for Redmi 3
+# Manifest file for Redmi 3
-A manifestation to build Ubuntu touch
+A manifest to build Ubuntu touch for Redmi 3